Mexican Zucchini Burrito Boats

 And because spaghetti squash isn’t exactly in season right now, we need a stand-in.
 Which is where these lovely little green zucchini boats come into play.

-I also threw some brown rice into the mix to add more protein and fiber for staying power.
+- I also threw some brown rice into the mix to add more protein and fiber.
 Trader Joe’s sells organic brown rice in the frozen section and all you have to do is microwave it for 3 minutes.
 Easy peasy.

 What’s great about the zucchini version compared to the spaghetti squash is that you don’t have to cook the zucchini ahead of time.
 You simply cut them in half, scoop out the center, stuff ’em and they’re ready to go.
 That means minimal oven time which I all know we appreciate this time of year.